sap2411/CommunicationPlan/CONFLICT_COMMUNICATION_AGREEMENT.md

 Add your communication plan to your Group Agreement.
 Some things to consider:

 * How will you communicate after hours and on the weekend?
+Just talk in slack channel (THREAD IT) and make issues use project board.

 * What is your strategy for ensuring everyone's voices are heard?
+Weekly standup (can be in person, Slack, Or video), Postmortem, Speak up for others.

 * How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?
+Listen, Mindfulness, Respectful, Slack conversations should be in general channel as opposed to DMs.

+1. Comments about code - NOT IN JSX
+2. Consistent variable names
+3. Todos in code to make squashing bugs easier to find
+4. Explicit commit messages (`Added validations to forms` instead of `done`)
+5. Issues, Pull requests, Project board
+6. Slack channel first line of communication